List of Regular Show characters: Summertime Song

 The Summertime Song (voiced by Sean Szeles) is a living tape with the fictional band "Solid Bold" song Summertime Lovin on it.
 After coming to life and brutally annoying the park gang, Mordecai, Rigby, Skips, and the rest come up with an even catchier song and destroy the tape for good.
 The Summertime is revived in "Exit 9B", but is killed again, this time by Mordecai with a pole.

 Future Mordecai and Future Rigby

 Future Mordecai and Future Rigby are Mordecai and Rigby's future counterparts who appeared in "Mordecai and the Rigbys".
 They appear when soda was spilled on some record players, which summoned Mordecai and Rigby's future selves, who taught them how to be musicians.
 When Mordecai and Rigby perform on stage, they stop when they realize that the music was playing from a tape.
 After Mordecai criticizes how lip-synching is "not cool", the future counterparts disappear.
 They make a cameo in "Bad Kiss", seen when Mordecai and Rigby travel back in time.

+Happy Birthday

+Happy Birthday (voiced by Kevin Michael Richardson) is an evil cake and the main antagonist in "Happy Birthday Song Contest".
+When he heard that Farmer Jimmy was holding a contest to change his song, and that Mordecai and Rigby were going to sing a new original song, he interrupted the competition and proved his song was still good through the use of a hypnotic confetti and singing in a slow, crooner-like fashion.
+Mordecai and Rigby, however, beat him with their lighter and shortened version of the song.
+Everyone enjoyed it and they ended up winning, but he swears revenge by saying that everyone will grow tired of Mordecai and Rigby's new song one day, and that his song will be popular again.